4ms/metamodule-plugin-sdk/docs/api.md

 This document provides an overview of the MetaModule plugin SDK.
 It focuses on help for creating native CoreModule plugins, also called "Native" plugins.
-When porting modules from VCV Rack, the metamodule-rack-interface layer interfaces between the VCV Rack code and the plugin SDK's API.
+When porting modules from VCV Rack, the rack-interface layer interfaces between the VCV Rack code and the plugin SDK's API.
 However, it still may be useful to read this to understand what's going on behind the scenes.